leemjm92/STEAMxD/technical-rules.md

     Total possible points = $15 \times 5 + 18 \times 3 = 129$ \
     Team A points = $10 \times 5 + 15 \times 3 = 95$ \
     Score as a weightage = $95 \div 129 \times 100 = 73.64$%

+Scoring is split into 2 categories: object detection and hidden objectives.

+Object detection will take up a weightage of 80% while the hidden objectives will take up a weightage of 20%

+Under the object detection category, a successful ‘rescue’ is accomplished when you’ve correctly identified the ‘civilians’/’pets’ for a minimum of 1 second.

+For each successful ‘civilians’ ‘rescue’, 5 points is award.
+For each successful ‘pets’ ‘rescue’ 3 points is award.

+Below is an example of points calculation for object detection category: xxxxx

+Under the hidden objective category, teams that can successfully complete the hidden objectives will be awarded points up to a maximum weightage of 20%.

+Below is an example of points calculation for the hidden objective category: xxxxx

 ### Achievements (20% of total score)<a id="section5-2"></a>
 Achievements will test the team's ability across various domains; humanities, engineering, etc.